glegoux/jekyll-tech-blog/README.md

 ### Known issues

-- https://www.glegoux.com has invalid TLS/SSL certificate, using wildcard certificate is undadvised and there is a GitHub open issue https://github.com/isaacs/github/issues/1675 .
+- https://www.glegoux.com has an invalid TLS/SSL certificate, using wildcard certificate is undadvised and there is a GitHub open issue https://github.com/isaacs/github/issues/1675 .

 ### References